jgable01/jgable01/readme.md

 - :earth_americas: I currently live in North America **Winnipeg, Manitoba, Canada**
 - :sweat_smile: I'm currently an intermediate skilled programmer
 - :monocle_face: I'm interested in coding, gaming & outdoor activities
-- :sunglasses: My quote is **_“Everybody is a genius.
-But if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.” — Albert Einstein_**

 My current programming experience includes Java, JavaScript, C#, HTML, CSS, react, mysql and php in addition to basic knowledge of a few others.
 Want to know more?
 Get in touch via my socials linked below.
 I look forward to hearing from you!